AbrahamFr/abrahamfr.github.io/_coding/2020-06-16-StyleGuide-to-Structure.md

 When looking at the [https://sass-guidelin.es/#the-7-1-pattern](https://sass-guidelin.es/#the-7-1-pattern), I am not inclined to use it exactly.

-My designer gave me a Base color palette, Color Allocations, and Element States.
+My designer, [Marlowe Wakeman](https://marlowexperience.com/about/), gave me a Base color palette, Color Allocations, and Element States.
 So, I am implementing this pattern.

 - sass
   - base